 Floor coatings are used to create durable, attractive, easy-to-clean surfaces that withstand the rigors of their environment.
 Dampness, chemical corrosion, heat: You name it, there’s a way to protect your floor against it.
 The right type of resistant coating is essential in steamy commercial kitchens, airplane hangars, and industrial factories.

-We recommend epoxy as the best combination of durability and affordability for home floors, as well as offering greater variety in aesthetic features like tints, color chips, and patterns.
-As an added benefit, there are many types of epoxy available with zero VOC (volatile organic compounds), making it an environmentally friendly choice.
+We recommend epoxy as the best combination of durability and affordability for home floors.
+They also offer greater variety in aesthetic features like tints, color chips, and patterns.
+As an added benefit, there are many types of epoxy available with zero VOC (volatile organic compounds).
+Making these an environmentally friendly choice.

 But even if you settle on an epoxy coating, there’s more to consider.
 How important is skid resistance?
 Will your work in the garage or basement involve additional surface stressors like brake fluid, welding equipment, or heavy objects like weightlifting gear?